 Unlike special damages, there are some damages that neither a victim nor a witness can place a specific dollar on.
 These are “general damages.”

-General damages can be past and future physical “pain and suffering” and mental anguish.
-General damages also compensate victims for inconvenience (past and future) and the embarrassment or humiliation that may accompany permanent scarring or other physical disfigurement.
+General damages can be past or future physical “pain and suffering” and mental anguish.
+General damages also compensate victims for the inconvenience (past and future) and the embarrassment or humiliation that may accompany permanent scarring or other physical disfigurement.

 Damages for a Wrongful Death